open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

-However, with the rise of OpenTelemetry as standard, new APIs usually centralize the telemetry into an OpenTelemetry Collector and then send data to Datadog, creating mixed environments, where all data is only processed and correlated on Datadog servers.
+However, with the rise of OpenTelemetry as standard, new APIs usually centralize the telemetry into an OpenTelemetry Collector and then send data to Datadog, creating mixed environments where data is processed and correlated only on Datadog servers.

 ```mermaid